calonsurga/RDP_Generator/README.md

 # RDP_Generator
-RDP_Generator used to create RDP config files for students
+RDP_Generator used to create RDP config files for students.

+**The project was a team effort for a DevOps.**

 Simply build the project and you can run it off the .exe plain and simple.